 The Rinnai EX22CT electric heaters are arguably one of the best propane wall furnaces around.
 Rated at 21,500 BTU, it’s a powerful heater that performs extremely well in small spaces.
 It works equally well as the primary heat source or a supplemental heater.

 Some of the EX22CT’swall heater top features include a blower fan that moves warm air at an incredible 162.7 CFM (the industry standard is around 80 CFM) and an inbuilt programmable thermostat for easy temperature control.

 The wall furnaces don’t have a remote control but feature an intuitive touch screen for easy settings and general control.
-The control panel has a locking feature to prevent unintended operation, especially by children.
+The control panel has a locking feature to prevent unintended operations, especially by children.

 The vented propane wall heater is made from durable stainless steel and comes with two timer settings.
 It is backed by a five-year warranty (for parts) and two-year (for labor).
 It also require electricity to work.

 - Delivers up to 21,500 BTU/hour